 The company was the first to have instituted ‘cane on wheels' to collect cane directly from the incoming vehicle, rather then dumping on the ground.

 The Company had a gearing of 0.13, following debt repayment of Rs 471.85 crore in 2016-17.
 The Company has widened the coverage of superior cane varieties from 4.87 per cent of its command areas during sugar season 2013-14 to 41 per cent during sugar season 2016-17.

 The company recently initiated a buyback of shares, which will reduce the equity capital further.

 The only worry for the next one or two quarters would be the drop in sugar prices, because of huge supply, which may erode profitability.
 However, the company has moderated the impact by diversifying into downstream processing.
 This may tend to insulate the company a little.

 However, what is the most significant reason to invest is that the stock has fallen from levels of Rs 180 to the current price of Rs 68.
 This is the lowest level for the stock in ore than two years.

 Even if sugar prices dip, the share is quoting at a p/e of just about 7 times.
 A good stock to buy for the long term.
 Check stock quote of Balrampur Chini here

 Hindustan Media Ventures (HMVL) publishes"Hindustan", the third largest read Hindi newspaper in the country.

 HMVL was largely impacted in the last quarter because of RERA and GST, which saw advertising revenue being hurt.
-However, the management remains confident that the second half of the year would see a smart recovery.
+However, the management remains confident that the next year could see an improvement and there are reasons to remain optimistic.

 Hindustan Media: Huge potential